Freezer Breakfast Quesadilla

 - Calories: 331 Calories

 - Sugar: 3g

 Did you try this recipe?
 I want to see!
 Follow Well Plated on Instagram, snap a photo, and tag it #wellplated.
 I love to know what you are making!

-I’m sharing this post in partnership with the American Dairy Association Mideast.
+I originally shared this post in partnership with the American Dairy Association Mideast.
+In August 2017, I republished it (uncompensated) with new photos, as it’s a great recipe and I wanted it to look its best.
 As always, all opinions are my own, and thanks for supporting the brands and companies that make it possible for me to provide quality content to you!